sjmluo/anomaly/README.md

 ## 🚀 Deploying for Production

+1. Replace `.env.production.template` with `.env.production` and fill in the `CONTENTFUL_ACCESS_TOKEN`

-1. Preview the site before deployment
+2. Preview the site before deployment

    ```shell
    yarn build